 Financial Benchmark Statistics

 The following benchmarking data is based on studies from approximately 150 dry cleaning businesses ranging from $50,000 to 50,000,000 in annual sales and represents median performance.

 Availability of Purchase Transactions

 This range of market multiples is too variant to be useful without further analysis.
 A proper value for the company that is being assessed should be based on the performance of the subject enterprise, compared to the performance of others in the same industry.
-Industry economic conditions also vary at different times, which obviously affect convenient stores as investment opportunities.
-Specific factors that are unique for each store or business must be considered.
+Industry economic conditions also vary at different times, which obviously affect dry cleaning businesses as investment opportunities.
+Specific factors that are unique for each dry cleaning business must be considered.
 Some of these factors include: